pragmatias/documentation/content/en/blog/databricks/databricks_unity_catalog_first_step_data_management.md

 ## Practical application

-We have already created the Catalogs and Schemas with an admin account and we want to give the possibility to the user `usr_demo@tech.demo` to manage the objects in the different Catalogs and Schemas.
+We have already created the Catalogs and Schemas with an admin account and we want to give the possibility to the user `john.do.dbx@gmail.com` to manage the objects in the different Catalogs and Schemas.

 By default, the `grp_demo` group has no rights to the Metastore Catalogs (and cannot view them).